 “Mama” has all the elements to make it a great, creepy horror movie.
 It starts very strong with a somewhat hazy situation with a desperate father who killed his wife and abducts his children to an unknown destination.
 I suppose it’s a family tragedy in the making caused by an economic crisis.
 However, the plan to kill the two sisters Victoria and Lilly goes awry after an accident in which they end up in a remote cabin in the woods.
 Here, the father ultimately can’t carry out his act of desperation by the intervention of a blurred (as seen through the eyes of Victoria who is visually impaired) being who appears to be “Mama” afterwards.
 What follows is for me one of the most impressive forbearing scenes of this movie, namely when the two girls are found after 5 years.
 The image of the two swinging, smeared with mud, humming sisters on the refrigerator where they moved to with high speed in an arachnid way.
 Succeeded by the images in the psychiatric institution where the sisters are in observation and where it’s shown how they have evolved into the skittish underdeveloped beings through their prolonged isolation.
 The moment when Victoria suddenly appears in the viewing window is an impetus for similar horror elements and it made me think of Samara from “The Ring“.

 Eventually I thought it was a frightening movie with a very intense atmosphere and properly placed scare moment (and I’m not easily scared).
 Again this shows that a good horror doesn’t always require the necessary gore elements to make it oppressive.
-Personally I thought the end was a bit far-fetched with a baby corpse kept in an archive and the in a huge swarm of moths bursting cocoon.
+Personally I thought the end was a bit far-fetched.
 Just like in “The Woman in Black” the found remedy doesn’t eliminate the curse.